wmhilton-stoplight/platform-docs/2.-workspaces/f.working-with-local-projects.md

 * [Local projects](#publish-local-projects) that do not use Git.
 * Projects from a [continuous integration server](#continous-integration).

+> Images referenced in Markdown files are not currently published with the Stoplight CLI.
+To publish images with local projects, host them on a supported platform and embed them in Markdown files.
+See [Embeds](../4.-documentation/stoplight-flavored-markdown.md#embeds) for instructions.

 ## Prerequisites

 1. Install [nodeJS](https://nodejs.dev/).
 2. Install the [Stoplight CLI](https://www.npmjs.com/package/@stoplight/cli).

-> Note that nodeJS version 12 or greater is required to run the CLI.
-You can
-> double check your version with the command: `node --version`
+Note that nodeJS version 12 or greater is required to run the CLI.
+You cae verify your version with the command: `node --version`

 ## Publish Local Projects